ottis/canvas-particles/README.md

 That's basically it, once start is called it will begin the system.

+#### Particle bounds <3

+You'll notice the particles will keep within a heart shape, this can be overrided to use plain text or no text at all, to change the text check out the initMessage method.
+You'll see a this.str var which is currently set the the unicode hex 16 for a heart, change this to whatever character you want, making sure to update

+    this.ctx.fillText(String.fromCharCode(parseInt(this.str, 16)),.....) ->
+    this.ctx.fillText(this.str,.....)

+if plain text.

 #### Config options

 The system comes with a number of options that you can pass through to suit it to your needs.